Our sister city

 2003 - Parkes Shire Council delegation visits Coventry.

-2019 - Parkes receives a Coventry flag, which depicts Lady Godiva in riding through the streets of Coventry, as part of a BBC UK initiative to have the flag flown at Coventry's sister-cities around the world.
+2019 - Parkes receives a Coventry flag, which depicts Lady Godiva riding through the streets of Coventry, as part of a BBC UK initiative to have the flag flown at Coventry's sister-cities around the world.